How to Become a Project Manager: 6 Steps

 Use action verbs to describe tasks you performed in previous roles, and when possible, emphasize any quantifiable outcomes.

-5. Look for entry-level positions.
+5. Look for entry-level PM manager positions.

 Gradually working your way up the ladder from within a team isn’t the only way to become a project manager.
-Many project managers get their start in entry-level organizational positions to build key skills.
+Many project managers start in entry-level organizational positions to build key skills.
 Keep an eye out for these titles in your search:

 • Project coordinator